Gaza: What Next?

 - Veteran author and commentator Con Coughlin discusses the situation of PA President Abbas in the current Hamas-Israel confrontation, as does Jerusalem Post Palestinian affairs reporter Khaled Abu Toameh.

 - The UN Security Council has approved a new round of sanctions against Iran for refusing to comply with legally binding resolutions demanding a halt to uranium enrichment.
-Israel’s government says the sanctions are still not strong enough.

 - More on the recent IAEA report into the Iranian nuclear program from top Israeli proliferation expert Ephraim Asculai, and the Economist magazine.